lasa01/plumber_core/README.md

 ## Code structure

-The library is currently split into three main crates.
+The library is split into small crates.

 `plumber_vdf` is a VDF (also known as Valve KeyValues) file format implementation for the Serde framework.

 `plumber_vpk` is a VPK (packaged game content) file reader.

-These could also be used independently of other crates, if needed.

-`plumber_core` contains most of the logic and depends on the VDF and VPK crates.
+`plumber_uncased` is a case-insensitive string wrapper.

+`plumber_steam` detects installed Steam games.

+`plumber_fs` reads files in a Source game's file system.

+`plumber_vmt` is a VMT (material) reader.

+`plumber_vmf` is a VMF (uncompiled map file) reader and converter into 3D geometry.

+`plumber_mdl` is a MDL (3d model) reader.

+`plumber_asset` contains an interface for creating a multithreaded importer using the other crates.

+`plumber_core` re-exports all the other crates for convenience.

 ## Notes